biggaji/handlebars-converter/README.md

 });

 async function generateHtml(filename) {
-  const generatedHtml = await templateConverter.compileToHtml({
+  const generatedHtml = await templateConverter.compile({
     templateName: filename,

     //any data you want to pass into the template(s)